Arizona Coyotes recall forward Josh Doan from Tucson

 (Arizona Sports Photo/Jeremy Schnell)

-The Arizona Coyotes recalled former second-round pick Josh Doan from the Tucson Roadrunners, according to PHNX Sports’ Craig Morgan.
+The Arizona Coyotes recalled former second-round pick Josh Doan from the Tucson Roadrunners on Monday.

 Son of Coyotes legend Shane Doan, Josh has played 75 games for Tucson in the American Hockey League.
 This season, Doan has racked up 26 goals and 20 assists for 46 points in 61 games.